VirtCode/hypr-dynamic-cursors/README.md

 If anything here sounds interesting to you, don't hesitate to contribute.

 Please note that this plugin was created more or less as a joke.
 I mainly wanted to see how using a rotating or tilted cursor was like.
 So I will not guarantee any future updates and bugfixes.
-The only useful features, shake to find, was implemented more or less as an afterthought.
+The only useful feature, shake to find, was implemented more or less as an afterthought.

 ## installation
 Installation is supported via `hyprpm`.
-Supported hyprland versions are `v0.42.0` (yet unreleased) and upwards.
+Supported hyprland versions are `v0.41.2` and upwards.
 The main branch generally tries to target `-git`.

 ```sh
 hyprpm add https://github.com/virtcode/hypr-dynamic-cursors